Or, to say it better: 13 Italian classic books every Italian SHOULD have read when in school.

 Together with La Divina Commedia, I promessi sposi is probably the most important book in Italian literature.
 Undoubtedly, these two are the most popular ones, the books every Italian has read or studied in his life.
 I am sure you will not find a single Italian who doesn’t know what La Divina Commedia or I promessi sposi are.
 I hope so, at least!

 The novel was first published in 1827 and then, in its final version, between 1840 and 1842.
-Set between 1628 and 1630 in Lombardy, it tells the story of Renzo and Lucia, two young guys who want to get married but can’t because of the will of the lord of their town, Don Rodrigo.
+Set between 1628 and 1630 in Lombardy, it tells the story of Renzo and Lucia, a young couple who wants to get married but can’t because of the will of the lord of their town, Don Rodrigo.
 The couple is forced to separate and flee, facing all sorts of events and adventures, after which the two guys meet again and are finally able to marry.

 Le mie prigioni – Silvio Pellico